Amrith Kaur Aakre

 Rabbi Yaakov Rich is the current and founding Rabbi of Congregation Toras Chaim in Dallas, Texas.
 A native of Canada, Rabbi Rich earned a BA in economics from York University, and studied in Yeshivas Ohr Somayach in Monsey and Ner Israel Rabbinical College in Baltimore, receiving ordination from Rabbi Avrohom Pam, Rosh Yeshiva of Torah Vodaas.
 Over the past 16 years, he has taught, lectured and written on a wide range of Torah topics reaching learners of all ages.

-Dr. Bob Roberts, Jr. is the founder of GlocalNet, a non-profit dedicated to mobilizing the church for transformation in the public square and co-founder of Multi-Faith Neighbors Network (MFNN), a multifaith organization committed to promoting international religious freedom through intentional cross-cultural relationships.
+Dr. Bob Roberts, Jr. is the founder of GlocalNet, a ministry dedicated to mobilizing the church for transformation in the public square and co-founder of Multi-Faith Neighbors Network (MFNN), a multifaith organization committed to creating international religious freedom through intentional cross-cultural relationships.

-Bob started Northwood Church in Dallas/Ft.
-Worth, TX for over 33 years ago and currently serves as Senior Pastor.
+Bob started and led Northwood Church in Dallas/Ft.
+Worth, TX for over 30 years and now enjoys his role as Founding Global Pastor.
 He is the author of six books: Transformation, Glocalization, The Multiplying Church, Real Time Connection, Bold as Love and Lessons from the East.
 He is also host of the Bold Love podcast where he tells stories of his journey along with interviewing friends he’s met along the way encouraging people to boldly love your neighbor.

 Founding Member of the DFW Alliance for Religious Freedom